vszakats/hb/CONTRIBUTING.md

   - Remove trailing spaces from lines
   - Keep one (not zero or multiple) newline at the end of file
   - Use platform native newline (CRLF or LF)
-- In the rare case you need to send something large (> 100kB), use this [free service](https://transfer.sh).
+- In the rare case you need to send something large (> 100 kB), use this [free service](https://transfer.sh).
 - See this good guideline on how to contribute:
   <https://github.com/necolas/issue-guidelines/blob/master/CONTRIBUTING.md>